ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: Introduction

-Answering this series of XAI questions requires universal XAI interfaces, which integrate multiple AI explanations into a unified interface, to satisfy diverse user needs in practice.
-Prior studies commonly address the XAI integration by displaying multiple XAI methods into one Graphical User Interface~\citep{recast,wallace-etal-2019-allennlp}, so that users can proactively select one or multiple XAI methods for their customized needs.
-Nevertheless, we can not neglect the drawbacks of the GUI-based universal XAI interfaces: from users' perspective, displaying much XAI information can potentially result in additional cognitive overload to users~\citep{manipulating:2018:arxiv}.
-From XAI developer's viewpoints, GUI-based universal XAI interfaces require continual UI updates to add latest XAI methods.
-Besides, they are also difficult to be designed into some non-visual real-world AI systems such as virtual speech assistant (e.g., Amazon Alexa, Google Home).

-Inspired by the flexibility of dialog systems~\citep{jurafsky2000speech,fast2018iris}, prior work has envisioned the potential of ``Explainability as a Dialogue'' to balance the cognitive load with the diverse user needs~\citep{slack2022talktomodel,lakkaraju2022rethinking,marrakchi2021explaining,tsai2021exploring,sun2022exploring}.
-For example, through interviews on healthcare professionals, and policymakers, \citet{lakkaraju2022rethinking} found that decision makers strongly prefer interactive explanations with natural language dialogue forms, and thereby advocated for interactive explanations.
-Nevertheless, there has been little exploration on how a conversational XAI system should be designed for practical use needs and how users might react to it.
+Addressing this array of questions necessitates an integration of heterogeneous AI explanations.
+Taking inspiration from the flexibility of dialog systems~\citep{jurafsky2000speech,fast2018iris}, prior work has envisioned the concept of "explainability as a dialogue" to accommodate diverse user needs and mitigate cognitive load~\citep{slack2022talktomodel,lakkaraju2022rethinking}.
+For instance, \citet{lakkaraju2022rethinking} discovered that decision-makers strongly prefer interactive explanations in the form of natural language dialogue.
+However, there is a dearth of exploration regarding the design of conversational XAI systems to meet practical user needs and understand user reactions.

-In this study, we propose a conversational XAI system, which incorporates multiple types of AI explanations into a universal XAI interface and empowers users to ask a variety of XAI questions via a concise dialogue interface.
-More importantly, we identify a set of practical XAI user demands through formative human studies with 7 users of diverse backgrounds, and represent them as four design principles of useful XAI.
-Specifically, these conversational XAI systems should be able to address various user questions (``multi-faceted''), actively provide XAI tutorials and suggestions (``mix-initiative''), empower users to dig into AI explanations (``context-aware drill-down''), and make flexible customization with details on-demand (``controllability'').

-Following these practical XAI user demands, we develop a conversational XAI prototype system, \system, and incorporate the four user-oriented XAI principles into the design.
-At the core of the system, we develop a domain-specific language (DSL) for user-oriented conversational XAI systems, which i) unifies a set of multi-modal XAI methods into a single AI-Explainer module; ii) leverages rule-based user intent classifier and template-based response generator for conversational user interactions; iii) deploys a global conversational tracker to capture turn-based user intents transition and customization variables.
-We implement this DSL into a universal conversational XAI API and release it publically on GitHub for future research.